 Participation in the LODI RULES for Sustainable Winegrowing certification program entitles the producer or manufacturer to make a sustainable/environmental claim about the way in which its products or the ingredients in its products are grown.
-Both the Protected Harvest program and the producer or manufacturer of the products may make a marketing claim to the consumer of the products or to the retail purchaser of the products.
-The producer or manufacturer is not authorized to make any claims beyond those that the Standards to which the products or the ingredients of products are certified are designed to address.
+Both the LODI RULES program and the producer or manufacturer of the products may make a marketing claim to the consumer of the products or to the retail purchaser of the products.
+The producer or manufacturer is not authorized to make any claims beyond those that the standards to which the products or the ingredients of products are certified are designed to address.

-Use of the LODI RULES "Certified Green" Seal
+Use of the LODI RULES & CALIFORNIA RULES "Certified Green" Seals

-Producers or manufacturers who are certified under the LODI RULES for Sustainable Winegrowing program may affix the LODI RULES "Certified Green" seal to their products at the distribution or retail level after signing a Certification Mark Licensing Agreement with the Lodi Winegrape Commission.
-Information for wineries is outlined on the web page: lodigrowers.com/lodirules/wineryresources.
+Producers who are certified under the LODI RULES for Sustainable Winegrowing program may affix a LODI RULES "Certified Green" seal to their products at the distribution or retail level after signing a Certification Mark Licensing Agreement with the Lodi Winegrape Commission.
+Three seal options, all carrying the same meaning, are available for wineries to use - the LODI RULES seal, the CALIFORNIA RULES seal, and a universal RULES seal.
+Information for wineries is outlined on the web page: Lodigrowers.com/lodirules/wineryresources.

-For guidelines on the use of the LODI RULES seal or to obtain a Certification Mark Licensing Agreement, please contact the Lodi Winegrape Commission:
+For guidelines on the use of a LODI RULES seal or to obtain a Certification Mark Licensing Agreement, please contact the Lodi Winegrape Commission:

-Dr. Stephanie Bolton LODI RULES Sustainable Winegrowing Director Lodi Winegrape Commission 209.367.4727 stephanie@lodiwine.com
+Dr. Stephanie Bolton

+LODI RULES Sustainable Winegrowing Director

+Lodi Winegrape Commission

+209.367.4727

+stephanie@lodiwine.com